 Students who earn a UROP will be mentored by one of nearly 3,000 diverse faculty members and will meet other students who share a passion for discovery about the human condition.
 UROP will help you delve deeper into a personal topic of interest and importance under the supervision of a faculty member in the department.

-- HECUA: Art for Social Change: Intersections of Art, Identity, and Advocacy (offered in Spring semesters)
+- HECUA: Art for Social Change: Intersections of Art, Identity, and Advocacy (offered during spring semesters)

 What is art for?
 Who is allowed to be an artist?
 Where do you find art, and what happens when it finds you?
 Seek the answers to these questions not in a gallery or a museum, but on busy street corners, vacant storefronts, and empty lots.
 Meet local artists whose work addresses issues of inequity and injustice.
 Step into a poetry mobile and tour a formerly foreclosed house transformed into a living museum.
 Tap into a growing movement of artists pushing the boundaries of what creative expression does, where it unfolds, and whose voice it amplifies.
 Students dive into debates about access, gentrification, and funding for public art projects, and see first-hand how artists in Minneapolis are asking hard questions, opening new dialogues, and building power in their neighborhoods.